-A removable strainer/filter shall always be used to prevent particles from entering the pump.
+A removable strainer/filter shall always be used to minimize particles from entering the pump.
 Ideally it would only permit the passage of a particle smaller than the smallest design gap between major rotating and stationary parts of the pump.
-Labyrinth shaft seals, internal bearings, and impeller-to-body and inducer-to-body sealing clearances may be excluded from this requirement due to the small size of their clearances in some pump designs.
+Labyrinth shaft seals, internal bearings, impeller-to-body sealing clearances, and inducer-to-body sealing clearances may be excluded from this requirement due to the small size of their clearances in some pump designs.
 However, selected mesh size shall carefully trade off pressure drop and filtration considerations.
-Commonly used filter sizes vary greatly (10 mesh to 100 mesh).
-The filter shall be robustly constructed having the fine mesh filtration material adequately supported.
-The filter shall be manufactured from suitable materials.
-The wire mesh should be a nickel-copper alloy but stainless steel is also acceptable.
-When stainless steel is used, a risk assessment shall be performed to confirm that the possible ignition sources under the actual pump conditions will not result in the stainless steel igniting.
-Backup plates are typically stainless steel or nickel-copper alloy.
+Commonly used filter sizes vary greatly from 30 mesh to 100 mesh (opening between 0.595 mm and 0.1490 mm [0.0234 in and 0.0059 in]).
+The filter shall be robustly constructed having the fine mesh filtration material adequately supported by backing plates typically made of stainless steel or nickel-copper alloy.
+The filter mesh shall be manufactured from suitable materials, such as nickel or nickel-copper alloy.
+The use of stainless steel for the filter mesh is not recommended and it shall be avoided in new installations unless a risk assessment confirms that the possible ignition sources under the actual pump conditions will not result in the stainless steel mesh igniting.